 Kinkaku-ji, also known as the Golden Pavilion, is a Zen Buddhist temple, located in northern Kyoto.
 It’s one of Kyoto’s most popular attractions and is an impressive sight.
-The temple is three stories high with the top two stories covered in pure gold-leaf.
+The temple is three stories high with the top two stories covered in pure gold leaf.
 The gold leaf and the reflection of the temple in the pond below make for a stunning photo.
+It’s probably my favorite temple in this Kyoto travel guide.
 Kinkaku-ji is always packed with tourists, but the best time to visit is at opening or right before closing during the week.
 Admission is 400 yen.

 Day Trips from Kyoto

-Ok, so Arashiyama is located within Kyoto, but a whole day should be dedicated to visiting the area.
-Arashiyama is one of Kyoto’s most popular sight-seeing districts and is located on the western outskirts of the city.
+Arashiyama is actually located within Kyoto, but a whole day should be dedicated to visiting the area.
+Arashiyama is one of Kyoto’s most popular sightseeing districts and is located on the western outskirts of the city.
+It’s easy to visit with a tour or independently.
 You most likely have seen photos of its famous bamboo forest.
 The forest is incredible and the surrounding areas are gorgeous.
 Arashiyama is a must-do and is my top pick in this Kyoto travel guide.

 Arashiyama is a small town on the Oi River that is surrounded by mountains.
 It has plenty of sights to see and activities to partake in.
 Some things to do include: